Shiho Niiyama

-Shiho Niiyama (新山 志保, Niiyama Shiho) was a Japanese voice actress from Matsuyama, Ehime.
-She was attached to Aoni Production at the time of her death.
-Niiyama was most known for the roles of Kou Seiya/Sailor Star Fighter in the Pretty Soldier Sailor Moon series, Risa Kanzaki in Neighborhood Story, Suou Takamura in Clamp School Detectives and Deedlit in Record of Lodoss War: Chronicles of the Heroic Knight.
-She was also involved in one voice actor group, Virgo, who are the voice actresses of the anime and game, Ojōsama Sōsamō.
+Shiho Niiyama (新山 志保, Niiyama Shiho) was a Japanese voice actress from Matsuyama, Ehime, affiliated with Aoni Production at the time of her death.
+Niiyama was most known for her roles as Kou Seiya/Sailor Star Fighter in the Pretty Soldier Sailor Moon series, Risa Kanzaki in Neighborhood Story, Suou Takamura in Clamp School Detectives, and Deedlit in Record of Lodoss War: Chronicles of the Heroic Knight.
+She was also involved in the voice actor group Virgo, who were the voice actresses in the anime and game Ojōsama Sōsamō.

-Niiyama was diagnosed with leukemia in 1998 and later returned for a bone marrow transplant on February 7, 2000.
+Niiyama was diagnosed with leukemia in 1998 and later underwent a bone marrow transplant on February 7, 2000.
 At approximately 6:23 A.M., Niiyama suffered a bout of internal bleeding in her lung and died as a result of complications from leukemia.
 Niiyama was 29 years old at the time of her death.
 Her final performance was in the TV series Record of Lodoss War: Chronicles of the Heroic Knight as the voice of Deedlit.